zed-industries/zed/crates/ui/docs/hello-world.md

 ## Building out the container

-Let's grab our [theme2::colors::ThemeColors] from the theme and start building out a basic container.
+Let's grab our [theme::colors::ThemeColors] from the theme and start building out a basic container.

 We can access the current theme's colors like this: